British art, British paintings, and British artists and contemporary art - Artist CV's

 To see more Roy HODRIEN British art click

 Amanda Hoskin was born and grew up in Cornwall.
-She studied at Falmouth and Chelsea Colleges of Art and Cornwall College.
+She was educated at Tremough Convent and then she studied at Falmouth and Chelsea Colleges of Art and Cornwall College.

 After finishing art school Amanda became a freelance wildlife illustrator working and living in London.
-A move to the West Country in the early 1990's prompted an interest and passion for painting Landscapes.
+She began to miss Cornwall and so in the early 90’s moved back to Cornwall and worked as a sailing instructor in the summer months and travelled in the winter.
+The move prompted Amanda's interest and passion for painting Landscapes.
 This passion expanded and grew as she continued to produce paintings, and further developed when Hoskin started using watercolours instead of oil paints.
 This allowed her to paint using different techniques and in many ways paint in more impressionistic styles.

 Amanda Hoskin focuses her interest on painting skies and landscapes paying close attention to detail of light particularly when it falls on open water.
 Amanda specialises in painting Cornish landscapes, and seaside views due to her great love and understanding for the nature that she surrounds herself with.